RapRy/RapRy/README.md

 <img align='right' src="https://media.giphy.com/media/M9kgjEsLG6LMbYC9dl/giphy.gif" width="230">

-I'm **Ryan** :man_technologist:, an aspiring Frontend Developer who can do a little bit of this and that, but can still get the job done.
+I'm **Ryan** :man_technologist:, an aspiring Frontend Developer who has experience building responsive websites.
+I'm proficient in Frontend Languages such as HTML, CSS, Javascript and JS Frameworks with knowledge and experience of UI and UX.
 I'm currently working as a Graphics Designer and Web Developer.
 I would love to do frontend development projects and open to learning new technologies.

 Feel free to browse my collection, just let me know :point_right: [![Gmail Badge](https://img.shields.io/badge/Gmail-D14836?style=flat-square&logo=gmail&logoColor=white&link=mailto:rapry.olarte@gmail.com)](mailto:rapry.olarte@gmail.com) if you see something interesting and we'll talked about it. :wink: